boku13/FRAIL/README.md

     ├── FRAIL           <- Source code for use in this project.
     │   │
-    │   ├── data                                <- Scripts to download or generate data │   │
+    │   ├── data                                <- Scripts to download or generate data
+    |   ├── models                                  <- Trained and serialized models, model predictions, or model summaries
+    │   │
     │   ├── utils                                <- Scripts utilities used during data generation or training │   │